-In conclusion, the SEIR's cumulative analysis appropriately considers the growth and development information available for City College, including the future buildings on the east basin.
+In conclusion, the SEIR's cumulative analysis appropriately considers the growth and development information available for City College, including the future buildings on the east basin and passage of the March 2020 bond measure.
 As explained in RTC Response CEQA-3, Administrative Record (RTC p.
 4.A-31), the planning department staff engaged in communications with City College staff regarding the cumulative projects.

-Although not a concern raised by the Appellant, the Department staff acknowledges that City College, as a separate lead agency, is in the process of conducting separate CEQA analysis for the facilities master plan projects.
-Subsequent to the publication of the RTC on April 29, 2020, the San Francisco Community College District filed a Notice of Determination on June 29, 2020 for Addendum No. 2 to the City College of San Francisco 2004 Facilities Master Plan EIR.
-Addendum No. 2 (addendum) addressed proposed changes to the 2004 facilities master plan EIR, which involved revisions to the Arts Center (now known as the Diego Rivera Theater), the Child Development Center (now known as the Childcare Center), and Advanced Technology Learning Center and Administration Building (together now known as the STEAM Building).
-Based on review of the addendum, the projects described within are consistent with the facilities master plan projects considered in the SEIR's cumulative analysis.
-For example, the Childcare Center is included as a residential sensitive receptor in the air quality analysis.
-The noise analysis is based on the conservative assumption that the east basin parking garage would be constructed concurrently with the proposed project, thus analyzing impacts of the cumulative project to a sensitive receptor at 80 feet away (Archbishop Riordan High School), whereas the Diego Rivera Theater and STEAM Building would be approximately 300 feet from that receptor.
+Although not a concern raised by the appellant, department staff acknowledges that City College, as a separate lead agency, has conducted separate CEQA analysis for its facilities master plan projects, including its 2004 facilities master plan EIR and a recent addendum to that EIR.
+Subsequent to the publication of the Balboa Reservoir RTC document on April 29, 2020, the San Francisco Community College District filed a Notice of Determination on June 29, 2020 for Addendum No. 2 to the City College of San Francisco 2004 Facilities Master Plan EIR.
+Addendum No. 2 (the addendum) addressed proposed changes to the projects analyzed in the 2004 facilities master plan EIR, which involved revisions to the Arts Center (now known as the Diego Rivera Theater), the Child Development Center (now known as the Childcare Center), and the Advanced Technology Learning Center and Administration Building (together now known as the STEAM Building).11 The projects analyzed in the addendum are consistent with the facilities master plan projects considered in the SEIR's cumulative analysis.
+For example, the facilities master plan Childcare Center is included as a sensitive receptor in the SEIR's air quality analysis.
+The SEIR's noise analysis is conservative in that it considers the worst-case scenario at sensitive receptor locations nearest to the project site where the maximum noise levels from construction equipment would occur.
+The SEIR analyzes cumulative noise impacts from construction of the potential east basin parking garage on a sensitive receptor 80 feet away (Archbishop Riordan High School), whereas the Diego Rivera Theater and STEAM Building would be approximately 300 feet from that receptor.
+Therefore, noise impacts of Diego Rivera Theater and STEAM Building on Archbishop Riordan High School would be less than that identified in the SEIR.